replicatedhq/replicated-field-labs/instruqt/replicated-cli/03-releasing-your-updates/assignment.md

 ```
 replicated release promote [SEQUENCE] Stable \
-  --version [NEW VERSION] --release-notes "Adds resource requests to our deployment"
+  --version 0.0.2 --release-notes "Adds resource requests to our deployment"
 ```

 After promoting the release, take a look at your releases again